EPCCed/archer2-intro-package/_episodes/04-submission.md

   not using OpenMP you should set this to `1`)

 After this you will usually launch your parallel program using the `srun` command.
-At its simplest, `srun` only needs 1 argument to specify the correct binding of processes to cores (it will use the values supplied to `sbatch` to work out how many parallel processes to launch).
+At its simplest, `srun` only needs 2 arguments to specify the correct binding of processes to cores (it will use the values supplied to `sbatch` to work out how many parallel processes to launch).
 In the example above, our `srun` command simply looks like:

 ```
-srun --cpu-bind=cores xthi
+srun --hint=nomultithread --distribution=block:block xthi
 ```
 {: .language-bash}